rayshift/translatefgo/README.md

 4. Submit a new pull request.

 ## Licence
-The code in this repository, the bundles from our API, and any android applications released are licenced under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) licence.
-This means it is forbidden to use or distribute any version of the application or any translated bundle for commercial purposes.
+The code in this repository is licenced MIT.

+Where original work is distributed by the Rayshift API, these bundles from our API are licenced under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) licence.

+It is forbidden to use or distribute any translated bundle or text for commercial purposes.
 This is for the protection and longevity of the app.

 Google Play and the Google Play logo are trademarks of Google LLC.